This post is sponsored by BEHR®; all opinions are 100% on my own.

 Today is reveal day, my friends.
 I was excited to join BEHR for their #BEHRbox Challenge this year.
 I love challenges, and this one was a fun one.

-I had many goodies in my box, and I was inspired right away.
-I didn’t just want to build something, but I wanted to create something that we desperately needed.
+I had lots of goodies in my box, and I was inspired right away.
+I didn’t just want to build something, I wanted to create something that we desperately needed.
 My little man’s room was lacking a study area.
-He is in first grade, and now it’s time for him to sit at the desk for a good 10 minutes every day and practice on his writing skills.
-So I decided to make an awesome study area for him that would also work as a shelving unit.
-I envisioned a large wall in my head (using the entire surface of one of the walls in the room), using big plywood pegboard sheets.
-I kept seeing this plywood pegboard idea on Pinterest for quite sometimes now, and I was itching to try it myself.
+He is in first grade, so now he needs to sit at the desk for a good 10 minutes every day and practice his writing skills.
+This was perfect opportunity to make an awesome study area for him that would also work as a shelving unit.
+I envisioned a large wall in my head (the entire surface of one of the walls in the room), using big plywood pegboard sheets.
+I kept seeing a sort of plywood pegboard idea on Pinterest, and I was itching to try it myself.

 Yes!
 This wall needed some love for sure. 🙂 And yes, this is how the boy’s room looks like when there is playing going on in there.

 The project was easy to tackle, and in my opinion, it turned out fantastic.

 Are you ready to make this simple but super fun project?
 Let’s do it!

 Materials for the Giant Pegboard project:

 - 2 – 4×8 sheet of 3/4″ plywood sheets